 The majority of PhD students finish in less than 6 years.
 During their first year, students take coursework required for the program, complete at least 2 rotations, plus are expected to identify their dissertation lab by the end of the year.
 Typically in the second year, students continue with coursework, and complete the preliminary exam (both written and oral) in order to advance to candidacy.

 Once students have completed this milestone, they are expected to devote the majority of time to research and writing their dissertation.
 Students receive academic advising throughout their studies, especially in the first two years when they must meet with the Program Directors at least once per term.
 Advising sessions take into account curriculum requirements as well as students’ background and interests.

-Students are required to take at least one course in each of the following areas
+Students are required to take courses in each of the following areas:

 - Introductory Bioinformatics

 - Probability & Statistics